 What is eddy current?

-Let us consider a small elemental closed loop path PQRSP of thickness dx and distance of the small element from origin is x.
-The voltage will be induced in this close loop similar to as induce in a single turn coil.
+Let us consider a small elemental closed loop path PQRSP of thickness dx, and the distance of the small element from the origin is x.
+The voltage will be induced in this close loop similar to as induced in a single-turn coil.